miklevin/Pipulate.com/software.md

 WSL and I expect this requirement to change.
 Windows Terminal may have installed with Linux, but in case it didn't, grab it from the Microsoft Store.

+Once you have JupyterLab displaying in your Web browser, you're in business.
+Simply copy/paste any of the code in these examples into a new Notebook or go into the repo named pipulate and run the code from the example files found there.
+Those examples will match what you find here.

 ### Persistent Dict as Database

 Before doing anything else, you need to understand how to make the Python data